zarah-ml/zarah-ml/README.md

 - 👋 Hi, I’m @zarah-ml
-- 👀 Deep Learning Enthusiast | Machine Learning Research Scientist | PhD
+- 👀 Data scientist | Machine Learning Researcher | PhD
-- 🌱 Interested in designing, training and developing Pytorch based deep learning models for speech conversion, generative modeling, Text classification
+- 🌱 Interested in designing, training and evaluating machine learning models for network security, network traffic optimization and causal inference.

 <!---
 zarah-ml/zarah-ml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.